Chapter 3: Communication

 If you need something from the team:

 "Starting the payment integration today.
-I'll probably need a code
+I will probably need a

-review from someone familiar with Stripe.
-Who's available?"
+code review from someone familiar with Stripe.
+Who is available?"

 Complete Before/After Examples